eeintech/guide/docs/l_route.md

 Remember [in the previous step](../l_constraint) how we made sure that the final result goes smoothly to fabrication?
 Well, it all goes to waste if your design contains a whole lot of DRC errors!

-This step should be an integral part of your final layout review process or checklist, make sure all the DRC items are all addressed and do not leave any open before getting those gerber files out of the door.
+This step should be an integral part of your final layout review process or checklist, make sure all the DRC items are all addressed and do not leave any open item before getting those gerber files out of the door.